ioccc-src/winner/faq.md

 Other entries like [2001/herrmann2](thanks-for-help.html#2001_herrmann2) now work with 32-bit AND 64-bit systems.

 Please see the [bugs.html](bugs.html) file for the problematic entry in question to see if the problem is known, and if a fix is wanted, consider trying to port the code to a 64-bit system and submitting a pull request with that change.
 Pull requests that fix such code while trying to minimize the impact of any changes and preserving the spirit of the original code are very welcome!
-Please see FAQ 5.2 <a href="#fix_an_entry">"How may I submit a fix to an IOCCC entry"</a> for details.
+Please see [FAQ 5.2 How may I submit a fix to an IOCCC entry](#fix_an_entry) for details.
+See also the [FAQ 6.10 How does someone make a change to a file and submit that change as a GitHub pull request](#ull_request) for more information about pull requests.

 ### <a name="faq3_3"></a>FAQ 3.3: Why do some IOCCC entries fail to compile under macOS?